grygoryshyn/Ebb-app/terms.md

 ## Ebb Pro

-Ebb Pro is a one-time, non-consumable in-app purchase that unlocks unlimited active goals, iCloud sync, Live Activities, Lock Screen widgets, and the advanced reminder plans.
+Ebb Pro is a one-time, non-consumable in-app purchase that unlocks unlimited active moments, iCloud sync, Live Activities, Lock Screen widgets, and the advanced reminder plans.

 It is tied to your Apple Account and can be restored on your devices